githubtraining/three-ducks/outline.md

 ## Welcome

 1. Introductions (me and you)
-2. Getting our machines ready
+2. Getting our machines ready (Git SCM and Atom)
-  - Git-scm
-  - Atom
 3. Glitch
 4. Workshop